 The Bank manages the exposure of fluctuations in interest rates through policies established by ALCO.
 IRRBB undertaken by the Bank is governed by an established risk appetite that defines the acceptable level of risk to be assumed by the Bank.
 The risk appetite is established by the BOD.
-ALCO is the BOD's delegated committee which reports to the BRC.
-With the support from ALM under Risk Management and Capital and Balance Sheet Management (CBSM) work units under Finance, ALCO is responsible for the review and monitoring of the balance sheet, business and hedging strategies, the overall interest rate risk profile and ensuring that such risk profile is within the established risk appetite.
-Treasury is responsible for day-to-day management of exposure and gapping activities, including execution of hedging strategies.
+ALCO is the BOD's delegated committee which reports to the BRCC.
+With the support from ALM under Risk Management and Capital and Balance Sheet Management (CBSM) under Finance.
+ALCO is responsible for the review and monitoring of the balance sheet, business and hedging strategies, the overall interest rate risk profile and ensuring that such risk profile is within the established risk appetite.
+Treasury&Markets is responsible for day-to-day management of exposure and gapping activities, including execution of hedging strategies.

-IRRBB is measured by economic value of equity (EVE) sensitivity which measures the long-term impact of sudden interest rate movement across the full maturity spectrum of the Bank's assets and liabilities.
-It defines and quantifies interest rate risk as the charge in the EVE (e.g. present value of potential future earnings and capital) as asset portfolio values and liability portfolio value would rise and fall with changes in interest rates.
-This measure helps the Bank quantify the risk and impact on capital with the focus on current banking book positions.
+IRRBB is measured by Economic Value of Equity (EVE) sensitivity which measures the longterm impact of sudden interest rate movement across the full maturity spectrum of the Bank's assets and liabilities.
+It defines and quantifies interest rate risk as the charge on the economic value of equity (e.g. resent value of potential future earnings and capital) as asset portfolio values and liability portfolio value would rise and fall with changes in interest rates.
+This measure helps the Bank to quantify the risk and impact on capital with the focus on current banking book positions.
 The Bank's EVE sensitivity is computed using the re-pricing gap analysis method to analyse the interest rate movement of assets and liabilities in different time periods.
-The Bank also evaluates the effect of interest rate risk on the loss of earnings as a result of changes in interest rates under both business-as-usual and stress conditions.

 The Management Action Triggers (MATs) are set as a pre-emptive measure to control risk arising from the effect on NII effect as well as EVE sensitivity.
-The analytical results of NII and EVE are reported to ALCO, BRC and BOD on a monthly basis.
+The analytical results of NII and EVE are reported to ALCO, RMC, BRCC and BOD on a monthly basis.